-Since PD GENE-PF is an observational study, participants do not undergo specific risks by participating.
+Since PD GENE-PF is an observational study, most participants will not likely undergo major risks or benefits by participating.
+However, potential anticipated risks and benefits for some participants are listed below.

 Possible risks for participation in this study include loss of confidentiality (the unintentional release of personally identifiable information).
 The mitigation for such loss is that the Parkinson's Foundation's data repository will assume responsibility for maintaining the confidentiality of all patient data, and will adhere to the principles outlined in the patient informed consent, confidentiality, data collection and storage protocols, and safety practices outlined in this study protocol.